antaris-inc/gr-openlst/README.md

 ## Example Flowgraph

-A sample flowgraph will be included in a future update.
+A sample flowgraph demonstrating the downlink path is available in the examples/ directory: [openlst_downlink.grc](./examples/openlst_downlink.grc).

 ## Forward-Error Correction (FEC)